morse-simulator/morse/doc/morse/what_is_morse.rst

 MORSE is able to handle dozen of robots in a single environment as long as cameras are not simulated (because of bandwidth limitation).

-For instance, MORSE running on an Opteron quadcore 2GHz, in headless mode (i.e.
+For instance, MORSE running on an Opteron quadcore 2GHz, in :doc:`headless mode <headless>` (i.e.
 **without 3D acceleration**), can simulate:

 - one robot with a pose sensor at 250Hz